DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 Some of these are documented below:

 *   The multi-process feature requires that the exact same hugepage memory mappings be present in all applications.
-    The Linux security feature - Address-Space Layout Randomization (ASLR) can interfere with this mapping, so it may be necessary to disable this feature in order to reliably run multi-process applications.
+    This makes secondary process startup process generally unreliable.
+Disabling Linux security feature - Address-Space Layout Randomization (ASLR) may help getting more consistent mappings, but not necessarily more reliable - if the mappings are wrong, they will be consistently wrong!

 .. warning::